Frequently Asked Questions

 How do you identify close contacts?

 Close contacts are identified through the contact tracing process that is initiated when an individual tests positive.
-If you are identified as a close contact then you will be contacted by a contact tracer with the local board of health and/or the College.

 What happens if I am a close contact?